Scheduled MonumentsWalesManorbier Castle

 What is Manorbier Castle?

-Manorbier Castle is a Norman castle situated in the parish of Manorbier in Pembrokeshire, South Wales, founded in the early twelfth century by the de Barri family.
+Manorbier Castle is a Norman castle situated on the Pembrokeshire coast near Tenby, dating from the early twelfth century with significant modifications and expansions through the medieval period.
 It is designated a Scheduled Ancient Monument by Cadw under reference PE004.

 What period does Manorbier Castle date from?

 Manorbier Castle dates from the medieval period, and is classified as a castle.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Who is responsible for protecting Manorbier Castle?